-- Active Listening Skills.
 The single most important aspect of good bedside manner is taking the time to listen to your patient.
-Interacting with your patient using “Active Listening Skills”, will accomplish several things at once.
+Interacting with your patient using “Active Listening Skills“, will accomplish several things at once.
 It establishes a comfort level with your patient because they feel that you are taking the time to listen to them.
-Active listening also allows you to glean more information from the patient that may be helpful when you are collecting information for the physician.
-A patient that has been heard will feel like they are part of the process of getting better and have a more positive outlook on their situation.
+And, it allows you to glean more information from the patient that may be helpful.
+A patient that feels heard will have a more positive outlook on their situation.

-- Attention to Detail.
-Another trait that is associated with good bedside manner is paying attention to the details regarding your patient's comfort.
-In a hospital setting, take a moment to straighten up the bedside table, or ask your patient if they need any more ice.
-Even if you have other staff that would normally take care of those things, imagine how nice the patient will feel if you take the time to do it.
-Details like opening or closing the blinds for them or helping them with some other environmental factor (hot or cold) may seem tiny and barely worth your time, but these details mean mountains to that person who is tired, upset, worried about their future, etc. Another simple technique to demonstrate compassion and respect is human contact.
-Touching a patient's head or leg can be construed as condescending, but gently touching their hand or arm is just the opposite.
-This tiny gesture can be very impactful and leave a long lasting impression that you care about them.
+Pay attention to the details.
+In a hospital setting, take a moment to straighten up the bedside table, or ask your patient if they need more ice, even if you have other staff that would normally take care of those things.
+It’s the little things that can really make a difference.
+Details like opening or closing the blinds for them or helping them with some other environmental factor (hot or cold) may seem tiny and barely worth your time, but these details mean mountains to that person who is tired, upset, or worried about their future, etc.

 Another clear way to show compassion and respect for your patients is by human contact.
 A gentle touch to their hand can make them feel cared for in exactly the right way- without even realizing what happened!
 This simple gesture has incredibly powerful lasting effects.